GMLC-TDC/HELICS-Examples/user_guide_examples/advanced/advanced_dynamic_federation/README.md

-# HELICS User Guide Advanced Topics - Base Example
+# HELICS User Guide Advanced Topics - Dynamic Federation

-This example is the base example for many of the other examples covered in the Advanced Topics portion of the HELICS User Guide.
-The example implements an EV charging co-simulation with value, message, and combination federates.
-A full description of the example can be found in the [HELICS User Guide](https://docs.helics.org/en/latest/user-guide/examples/advanced_examples/advanced_default.html).
+This example demonstrates the HELICS functionality that allows federates to join a federation late and leave early A full description of the example can be found in the [HELICS User Guide](https://docs.helics.org/en/latest/user-guide/examples/advanced_examples/advanced_dynamic_federation.html).